 In no particular order, here are 10 things we learned this week about the Patriots and the NFL:

-10. Of the 17 unrestricted free agents on the Patriots' radar at the start of free agency, five of them have re-signed with New England (Deion Branch, Matthew Slater, Dan Connolly, Niko Koutouvides, Tracy White), while two have signed elsewhere (BenJarvus Green-Ellis, Mark Anderson).
-Nine of them have yet to sign (jncluding Kevin Faulk, Dan Koppen, Andre Carter, Antuwan Molden and James Ihedigbo), and one (Wes Welker) has been assigned the franchise tag, and hasn't yet signed his tender.
-Of the two who haven't signed, Koppen and Molden have taken visits elsewhere.
+8. Of the 17 unrestricted free agents on the Patriots’ radar at the start of free agency, six of them have re-signed with New England (Dan Koppen, Deion Branch, Matthew Slater, Dan Connolly, Niko Koutouvides, Tracy White), while four have signed elsewhere (Guyton, Antuwan Molden, BenJarvus Green-Ellis, Mark Anderson).
+Six of them have yet to sign (jncluding Kevin Faulk, Shaun Ellis, Gerard Warren, Andre Carter and James Ihedigbo), and one (Wes Welker) has been assigned the franchise tag, and hasn’t yet signed his tender.